skribe/mastodon-rss/README.md

 ## Aim

- A Wordpress widget to import the rss from a Mastodon account and format it correctly so it can be used in Wordpress.
+ A Wordpress widget to import the rss feed from a Mastodon account and format it correctly so it can be displayed in Wordpress.